PayamDarabi/GrpcServer/README.md

 This code shows how to create an ASP.NET Core gRPC Server.
 At the end, you'll have a gRPC service that responses to clients that need its functionalities.

+The <b> Service </b> structure of this project is as follows:

+<b> Customer service </b> (to perform CRUD operations on the customer entity) </br>
+<b> Product service </b> (to perform CRUD operations on the product entity) </br>
+<b> Order service </b> (to perform CRUD operations on the order entity and order items (shopping cart)) </br>

+<b> OrderManagementGrpcServer </b> project files and structure:

+<b> Protos folder </b>: defines the gRPC and is used to generate the gRPC server assets. </br>
+<b> Services folder </b>: Contains the implementation of the services. </br>
+<b> appSettings.json </b>: Contains configuration data such as the protocol used by Kestrel. </br>
+<b> Program.cs </b>: The entry point for the gRPC service. </br>

+<b> Note that </b>
+For more simplicity, the service and repository layers are placed in the same project and in the corresponding folders.
+Also, instead of connecting to the database, static lists are used for storage in the repository layer.
+You can use this example to implement the specific services you want, or by participating in the project, you can add more features to the project.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.